-Established in 1986, D-Link has been in business for over 28 years.
-Currently, it has 189 branches/offices worldwide, and around 2,800 employees total.
+Currently, D-Link has 189 branches/offices worldwide, and around 3,000 employees total.
 D-Link is among the world's leading brands in networking products.
-As a pioneer in its field, D-Link is renowned for its innovative technologies and quality products.
-We strongly believe in sharing our success with our shareholders and employees, and in promoting social and economic growth.

-In the face of overall economic instability and the rise in competition from mainland China, D-Link sought to distinguish itself from competitors and has successfully transformed into a networking company providing valueadded cloud services.
+D-Link sought to distinguish itself from competitors and has successfully transformed into a networking company that provides value-added cloud services.
 Since the launch of mydlinkTM Cloud Services in 2013, the number of global registered users surpassed 1 million, capturing the attention of the market as the leading cloud service provider.
 We actively adopted new technologies, and our marketing strategy for the 11ac product line proved effective.
-As market demand picked up, our production and shipment rates rose to meet the challenge.
-Looking forward, we will be introducing new services on the mydlink[TM] Cloud Services platform, as well as digital security surveillance applications.
-We will forge ahead to reposition ourselves as a global supplier for solutions for smart home cloud and security surveillance, and will work towards being the top name in networking.
+We also introduced the mydlinkTM Home app and series of connected home products in 2014.
+Looking forward, we will be introducing new services on the mydlinkTM Cloud Services platform, as well as digital security surveillance applications.
+We will forge ahead to reposition ourselves as a global supplier for solutions for the smart home cloud and for security surveillance, and will work towards being the top name in networking.

-We will continue to pursue excellence in corporate management, economic and industrial development, labor-capital relations, employee care, environmental protection, and social welfare, and shall remain committed to entrepreneurship and striving to provide more innovative solutions to meet customer and market-oriented goals.
-We believe that not only will this make D-Link the best brand in networking, it will also promote our company's core values to a wider community.
+We will continue to pursue excellence in corporate management, economic and industrial development, labor-capital relations, employee care, environmental protection, and social welfare to make D-Link the best brand in networking, which will also promote our company's core values to a wider community.